How to Use HRV Biofeedback for PTSD Management

 • Patient self-reporting: Encourage patients to log their experiences outside of sessions, noting when they successfully apply biofeedback techniques in stressful situations.

 By consistently monitoring HRV and gathering feedback from patients, clinicians can adjust the treatment plan as needed, ensuring that biofeedback remains effective and continues to target the most relevant symptoms.
+For more on monitoring HRV trends in PTSD research, consider “Fibion Flash: The Best HRV and Activity Monitoring Device for Long-Term Data Collection”.

 6. Integrating HRV Biofeedback with Other PTSD Therapies